aoe-cornell/aoecornell/README.md

 <br>
 This organization is a registered student organization of Cornell University
 <br>
+Last updated FA24 by Angelina Chen
-Last updated FA23 by Kaylin Chan
+Previously maintined by Kaylin Chan (FA23)